christian-barbosa9/Book-Discovery-Review-Platform/README.md

 ---

 **Note**: This project was built as a full-stack application demonstrating modern web development practices.
-All requirements for the assignment have been met, including responsive design, API endpoints, database integration, client-server communication, and deployment readiness.
+All requirements for the assignment have been met, including responsive design, API endpoints, database integration, and client-server communication.